Elizabeth Rogawski Mcquade

 Bio

-Dr. McQuade is an Associate Professor in the Department of Epidemiology, Rollins School of Public Health.
-Her training is in infectious disease epidemiology and her research interests are in pediatric enteric disease in low-resource settings.
-Specifically, she focuses on the complex interactions between early childhood diarrhea, enteric infections, environmental enteropathy, antibiotic use, and their effects on child health and development.
-She also studies the impact of enteric vaccines and strategies to optimize antibiotic treatment for diarrhea.
+I am an infectious disease epidemiologist with research interests in pediatric enteric disease in low-resource settings.
+Specifically, I focus on the complex interactions between early childhood diarrhea, enteric infections, environmental enteropathy, antibiotic use, and their effects on child health and development.
+Currently, I am evaluating the potential impact of enteric vaccines and strategies to optimize antibiotic treatment for diarrhea.
+I also pursue methodological research in vaccine evaluation.

 Areas of Interest